 - Some apps might not work, eg Facetime or Voip

 The information in this article was correct at the time of publication.
-Newer Apple iPhone models such as the iPhone X are now available to buy.
+Newer Apple iPhone models such as the iPhone X and 13 are available to buy.
+Find out more about IOS14 and online shopping.
+The current IOS version is IOS16.